Lyall/UltrawidePatches/Ready or Not/README.md

 # Ready or Not
 Patch for vert- FOV when using an ultrawide display.
+Also includes patch to skip startup videos.

 ## Installation
 1. Click on the game zip (GAME_SUWSF.zip) file.